modular-component/website/docs/extensions/writing-extensions.md

 ModularComponent().withSomeFunction(() => myFunction)
 ```

-When executed, each stage modifies _exactly one argument_ in the shared arguments map.
+When executed, each stage modifies _exactly one argument_ in the shared argument map.

 ## Extension conventions